elasticdog/elasticdog-com/content/GrapheneOS Minimal-Exposure Setup Guide.md

 - Enable TOTP-based multi-factor authentication and save your backup codes securely.
 - Avoid adding a recovery phone number unless you explicitly want it associated with this account.

-Use this Google account only inside the sandboxed Play environment on GrapheneOS.
+Use this Google account only inside the sandboxed Play Store environment.

 ### If a Phone Number Is Required